 I was born in Melbourne, did high school in Singapore, and now live in the Bay Area. 🇦🇺🇸🇬🇺🇸

 Early on, I was infatuated with Green Day (I still am — I've got a Green Day tattoo, and Billie Joe is my idol!)
 To get my constant American Idiot fix I bought an iPod, initiating me into the Apple cult.
 One day I stumbled upon Xcode, an app you could use to... create other apps.
 From then on, I became student by day, iOS dev by night.

 When I was 14, I won a scholarship to attend Apple's WWDC 2013.
 It was the most significant week of my life.
-I joined a global community of teen developers seeking to do great things, from which I have come close to some of the most ambitious and impactful young people in the world.
-I am eternally grateful to Apple for these opportunities.
+I joined a global community of teen developers seeking to do great things, from which I have come close to the most ambitious young people I know.
+I am so grateful to Apple for these opportunities.

 In high school, I made lots of things — notably software products, music covers, and long articles — most of the time with Lenny Khazan.
 I also took a two-year high school philosophy course.
 I now reflect upon these experiences as being absolutely pivotal for my current mindset/outlook on life, goals, and direction going forward.